NandakishorV/ClimaSense/README.md

 ## Data

 Download the dataset from NOAA, a US government agency.
-You can follow these instructions to download the data:
+The dataset has 19288 rows worth of data